Brigadoon (TV series): Media

+Anime

+The anime series aired on WOWOW and Digital WOWOW from July 21, 2000 to February 9, 2001.
+Tokyopop licensed the series in North America and released it on 6 Region 1 DVD sets from May 13, 2003 to March 16, 2004.

 Soundtrack

 The music for the series was composed by Yoko Ueno and Yuji Yoshino.
 The soundtrack CDs were released by Japanese label Victor Entertainment on two separate CDs.
 There was also a Single CD featuring karaoke versions of the opening and closing theme songs.
 All of the CDs are now out of production.